LuisTorres262/Wireshark-Lab/README.md

 <img src="https://i.imgur.com/1usOMVb.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Ping the other VM running Linux and ping www.google.com.
-Ping was successfull on both and no packets were lost.
+Ping was successful on both and no packets were lost.
 </p>
 <br />